-At the beginning of 2013, we conducted an audit which identified that our manufacturing group was making our migraine treatment, Imigran, in more than 360 different packs of varying size and quantity of tablets. manufacturing process, meaning that the more pack formats we make, the greater the cost and complexity of manufacturing.
+At the beginning of 2013, we conducted an group was making our migraine treatment, Imigran, in more than 360 different packs of varying size and quantity of tablets.
+Each different pack format required a unique manufacturing process, meaning that the more pack formats we make, the greater the cost and complexity of manufacturing.